Postgraduate Certificate Biological Psychiatry

 The course will be run in the Trinity Centre for Health Sciences, St. James’s Hospital, Dublin 8.
 The Centre has modern teaching facilities and computer labs and hosts laboratory facilities for molecular neuroscience practicals.

-This Postgraduate Certificate course explores the relationship between basic principles, biological factors and clinical features in mental health disorders, allowing students to translate scientific understanding into their training effective clinical practice.
-It is aimed primarily at medical graduates with a background or interest in Psychiatry (or related health care disciplines such as neurology, psychology, or biological sciences) who wish to develop their research skills and broaden their research interests.
+This Postgraduate Certificate course explores the relationship between basic principles, biological factors and clinical features in mental health disorders, allowing students to translate scientific understanding into their training for effective clinical practice.
+It is aimed primarily at medical graduates with a background or interest in Psychiatry (or related health care disciplines such as Psychology, Neurology, or Biological Sciences) who wish to develop their research skills and broaden their research interests.
 The Postgraduate Certificate course also addresses the research methodology and pre-clinical scientific components of the curriculum for Basic Specialist Trainees in Psychiatry, which is similar to the syllabus for the UK MRCPsych exams.
-The course will aid in equipping participants with the skills to progress in a career in Psychiatry and mental health research or to embark on a doctoral programme.
+The course will also be of interest to those wishing to develop their knowledge of the biological basis of brain function and psychiatric disorders.
+The course will aid in equipping participants with the skills to progress in a career in Psychiatry and mental health research or to embark on a masters or doctoral programme.

 This is a one-year part-time course